 The Organization's financial instruments are comprised of cash, investments, accounts receivable, accounts payable, gift annuities and trust agreements.
+The Organization initially measures its financial assets and financial liabilities from arm's length transactions at fair value adjusted by, in the case of a financial instrument that will not be measured subsequently at fair value, the amount of transaction costs directly attributable to the instrument.

-Financial assets or liabilities obtained in arm's length transactions are initially measured at their fair value.
-Financial assets or liabilities obtained in related party transactions are measured at their exchange amount.
-The Organization subsequently measures all of its financial assets and liabilities at amortized cost, except investments in an active market which are measured at fair value using the closing price at year end.
+The Organization subsequently measures all of its financial assets and financial liabilities from arm's length transactions at amortized cost, except investments in an active market which are measured at fair value using the closing price at year end.